usnistgov/ARIAC/docs/tutorials/tutorial_2.rst

 Sensor Configuration File
 -------------------------

-A sensor configuration file for a given package must be created in the folder ``config`` in the package.
-The file must be added to the ``CMakeLists.txt`` file in the package to allow the competition software to find the file.
+A sensor configuration file for a given package must be created in the folder :file:`config` in the package.
+The file must be added to the :file:`CMakeLists.txt` file in the package to allow the competition software to find the file.
-To learn more about sensor configuration files, see the Sensor configuration file `section  <https://ariac.readthedocs.io/en/latest/competition/trials.html#sensor-configuration-file>`_.
+To learn more about sensor configuration files, see the Sensor configuration file :ref:`section  <sensor_configuration_file>`.

-A break beam sensor was added to ``sensors.yaml`` as seen in :numref:`sensors-yaml-break-beam`.
+A break beam sensor was added to :file:`sensors.yaml` as seen in :numref:`sensors-yaml-break-beam`.

 .. code-block:: yaml
     :caption: sensors.yaml